-This document defines basic IPv6 features for a residential or small-office router, referred to as an IPv6 CE router.
-Typically, these routers also support IPv4.
+This document defines basic IPv6 features for a residential or smalloffice router, referred to as an "IPv6 CE router", in order to establish an industry baseline for features to be implemented on such a router.

+These routers typically also support IPv4.